 We first read about the Daulatabad Fort on our visit to Qutub Shahi tombs in Hyderabad.
-Amidst the magnificent tombs of Qutub shahi dynasty, was an incomplete tomb of the eighth sultan Abu Hassan Tana Shahi which piqued our interest.
-Abu Hassan initiated his tomb construction but was soon imprisoned by Aurangzeb in Daulatabad Fort of Aurangabad where he died and was later buried in a simple tomb in Khuldabad some 25 km from Aurangabad.
+Amidst the magnificent tombs of Qutub Shahi dynasty, was an incomplete tomb of the eighth Sultan Abu Hassan Tana Shahi which piqued our interest.
+Abu Hassan initiated his tomb construction in Hyderabad but was soon imprisoned by Aurangzeb in Daulatabad Fort of Aurangabad where he died and was later buried in a simple tomb in Khuldabad some 25 km from Aurangabad.

 Mahakot (Main Entrance Gate)

-One of the main features of the defense system of the Daulatabad fort are the lofty entrance gates.
+One of the main features of the defense system of the Daulatabad fort is the lofty entrance gates similar to the Jaisalmer Fort in Rajasthan.
 The wooden doors are studded with pointed spikes intended to wound the enemy elephants which were used to break open the gates.

 We walked past the main entrance called Mahakot into a courtyard with guard rooms on both sides which housed several cannons mounted on carriages.
 The cannons are said to be collected from different points in the fort.